 - Salt and pepper to taste

-- In a large pot over medium-high heat add a small splash of oil.
-Add chorizo sausage and cook stirring occasionally until browed on 2 sides, about 5 minutes.
+- In a large pot over medium-high heat, add a small splash of oil.
+Add chorizo sausage and cook stirring occasionally until browned on 2 sides, about 5 minutes.
 Remove from pot and set aside.

 - Add onions to the same pot, adding more oil if necessary.
 Cook for 1 minute then add the garlic and cook for another 30 seconds.
 Add the roasted squash and enough water or stock to cover.